Army University

-The Army University is a professional military education university system of the United States Army.
+Army University is a professional military education university system of the United States Army.
 It is the largest professional military education system in the world, with over 150,000 soldiers educated in more than 88 occupations across its worldwide network of 70 schools.
 Approximately 25% of its curriculum is currently accredited, primarily for officer training, and initiatives are underway to accredit all enlisted training as well.

+Colleges

+Army University consists of five Colleges: Army Management Staff College, U.S. Army Noncomissioned Officer Academy, U.S. Army Warrant Officer Career College, Command and General Staff College, and U.S. Army War College.